 Digitalisation, increased demand for competitive sub-elite events, higher concern for safety, increasing demand for sustainability and changing demographics are the most important trends in sports marketing.

 Technology advances have made sports information and sports events better available and accessible, facilitating people planning their trips more in advance.
 As online platforms improve and user knowledge grows, we expect information accessibility to increase further in the coming years.

 Examples of new applications are:

 - Runnin’City is an app that allows users to explore cities by running and to compare their running results with friends, as well as with celebrities.
 It also provides cities with opportunities for exposure as a runner-friendly destination.

 - ThisRun is an app developed by TCS, a major sponsor of marathons worldwide.
 The app allows users to post about sites they have visited and to track their running statistics.
 It also provides interesting highlights of cities.
 This makes it possible for cities to promote their destinations to athletes.

 - Put tickets and other services like accommodation for sale long before a planned event, so people can learn about it early, then plan and schedule accordingly.

-- As the COVID-19 pandemic drags on, and live sports games cannot receive fans, it can be profitable to host a stream.
+- Stream your sports event.
+Due to COVID-19, many travellers are still hesitant to travel to long-haul destinations for crowded events.
 Look into different streaming services like YouTube, Twitch and Livestream to see what fits best to your needs.
 Remember that for a stream of good quality you require reliable internet, software and hardware.